 So depending on how many cryptocurrencies you would like to store at the same time the choice between a Ledger Nano X and Nano S is up to.

-Remember we are talking about how many different types of cryptocurrencies, as in do you plan to store Litecoin and Ethereum, Bitcoin, Ripple, etc then that would be four applications you need to download for your device.
+Remember that I was talking about how many different types of cryptocurrencies, as in do you plan to store Litecoin and Ethereum, Bitcoin, Ripple, etc then that would be four applications you need to download for your device.

 And not the amount of cryptocurrencies.
 As in 1000 Litecoin or 10,000 Litecoins 🙂